 This course is designed to provide comprehensive knowledge and skills for specific surgical procedures in diagnostic OB/GYN, and Urologic surgical procedures for the surgical technologist.
 Diagnosis and surgical interventions, along with specimens are taught.
 Students will go through a review process of course content in preparation for the Certification exam.
 This course is blended.
-Prerequisites Required: COMP 101, ENG 101, MTH 101, BIO 201, ST 301, ST 302, ST 303, ST 304, ST 305, ST 401, ST 402, ST 403, ST 404, ST 405.
+With lab on campus.
+Prerequisites Required: COMP 101, ENG 101, MTH 101, BIO 201, ST 301, ST 302, ST 303, ST304, ST 305, ST 401, ST 402, ST 403, ST 404, ST 405.